USAJOBS/openopps-help/opportunity-creators/top-10-tips.md

 ## Requirements
 ### List required certifications, training, or qualifications

-This section only appears if you’re creating a Detail opportunity.
-We will analyze the content you enter in this section to recommend skills for your opportunity.
+This section only appears if you’re creating a **Detail opportunity**.
 Include all requirements a person must have to participate in the opportunity.

 ## Market your opportunity

-Spread the word about Open Opportunities and your need.
+Spread the word about Open Opportunities and your needs.
 Are there communities of practice (CoP) that might be interested in your opportunity?
-Use our [marketing email template](../../opportunity-creators/marketing-email-template.docx){:target="\_blank"} (1 page, 14 kb, MS Word .docx) to craft a message.
+Use our [marketing email template](../../opportunity-creators/marketing-email-template.docx){:target="\_blank"} (1 page, 14 kb, MS Word .docx) to help create a message.

-Want to target an individual (or six?)
+Want to target an individual (or six)?
 Use the **Share** link in your opportunity to send a form email.